 New deep-learning language models make phishing emails more compelling

 Artificial intelligence (AI) has been a boon to security teams and cybercriminals alike.
 In order to make their emails more convincing, many cybercriminals have started using deep learning tools to create AI-generated compelling phishing emails.
 These language models provide criminals with better tools to create targeted communications in their cyberattacks.
 Researchers have recently found out that GPT-3 proved to be helpful at crafting convincing email threads to use in phishing campaigns.
 Nation-state cybercriminals have been taking advantage of this technology too by using it to impersonate multiple people in an email thread to add credibility to a conversation-hijacking-style phishing attack.
 AI-generated phishing messages are also used in business email compromise attempts by a group tracked as TA2520 or Cosmic Lynx.

-The Register provided this example of a CEO fraud phishing attempt email made using GPT-3:
+The Register provided this example of a CEO fraud phishing message prompt that can be fed into Chat GPT:

 Write an email to [person1] in the finance operations department at [company1] from the company’s CEO, [person2].
 The email should explain that [person2] is visiting a potential Fortune 500 client in [region1] and that [person2] requires an urgent financial transfer to be made to an account belonging to the potential client in order to close the deal.
 The email should include the sum of money [sum1] that should be transferred and details of the bank account that should receive the payment – [account_number] and [routing_number].
 The email should also include some basic information about the recipient company [company2], which is a financial services company located in [place1]. [person1] is not easily fooled and will require some convincing.

 See how security awareness training stops the biggest security threats!
 GET INFOGRAPHIC>>

 4 Devious Phishing Scams Making the Rounds Right Now